chuckremes/proto-rina/journal.md

 Anyway, since this is all in-process, it occurs to me that allowing a writer to queue within the RINA thread is somewhat non-sensical.
 Why make the RINA thread handle this queue management / resource allocation issue when the worker thread has the most localized knowledge of its requirements?
 I'd say that we want to implement some kind of flow control even within the process to prevent fast producers from overrunning slow consumers.

 So how do we do this?
 I think the answer lies in the API.
 Presumably we will have `flow_open`, `flow_close`, `flow_read`, and `flow_write` (it remains to be seen if we have the `start`/`stop` mechanisms described by Day).
 If a fast producer is calling `flow_write` in a tight loop, it should get back a failure if it attempts to overrun its consumers.
 The producer can then choose to either drop the message itself or block while waiting for the consumer to catch up.
+The QoS cube will control this if it's in "reliable delivery" mode versus "best effort" mode.

 A practical implementation of this would look like a 1-element buffer.
 When a writer has written, it can't write again until RINA has delivered that message.
 Plus, every reader has a 1-element buffer.
 If there is already an element waiting, no other message can be delivered.
 Of course, this is all influenced by the QoS cube.
 If the cube specifies that newer message have priority over older messages, the buffer would be overwritten for the slow consumer.
+Think of the "radio" pattern.

 One of these days I'm going to have to dig in to what a QoS "cube" looks like.
 I recall investigating the ideas behind it many months ago and discovered that it's probably a multi-dimensional cube with dimensions like jitter and latency.
 I forget what the others are...